gomorpheus/morpheus-apidoc/source/includes/_user_sources.md

 --------- | -----------
 ID | The ID of the user source

-Will delete a user source from the system and make it no longer usable.
+Will delete an identity source from the system and make it no longer usable.

 <aside class="info">
-If a user source is tied to existing users, a delete will fail.
+If an identity source is tied to existing users, delete will fail.
 </aside>